OpenDataServices/ods-governance-handbook/directorsmeetings.md

 ## Ordinary General Meetings

 We hold Ordinary General Meetings (OGMs) quarterly.
-These are longer meetings (up to half a day), and we use this time to reflect on the previous quarter.
+These are shorter meetings (half to one hour), and we use this time to make formal resolutions, and to celebrate progress of the previous quarter.

 The agenda should provide an opportunity to:

-* Hear quarterly reports from all work areas, including subgroups and delivery work, against their plans/targets/goals.
+* Make sure we all have clarity on the progress of work in all areas, against the various groups' plans/targets/goals.
-* Hear reporting against the financial forecast.
+* Hear exceptional reporting against the financial forecast, if needed.
 * Formally approve new [terms of reference](delegation#terms-of-reference) or changes to an existing terms of reference.
 * Formally approve changes to any business strategy.
 * Formally approve changes to existing [policies](policies).